erizov/Professor/semester_03/lecture_12_ml_algorithms/knn/school.en.md

 ## 📋 Quick Summary

-- **Purpose:** Knn: The algorithm works by systematically processing data according to a specific strategy.
+- **Purpose:** Knn: The algorithm works by > **Note**: Mermaid diagrams are rendered automatically on GitHub.
+For local viewing, use a Mermaid-compatible Markdown viewer.
 - **Complexity:** O(nd)
 - **Category:** Machine Learning
-- **Key Idea:** The algorithm works by systematically processing data according to a specific strategy.
+- **Key Idea:** The algorithm works by > **Note**: Mermaid diagrams are rendered automatically on GitHub.
+For local viewing, use a Mermaid-compatible Markdown viewer.

-Knn: The algorithm works by systematically processing data according to a specific strategy.
+Knn: The algorithm works by > **Note**: Mermaid diagrams are rendered automatically on GitHub.
+For local viewing, use a Mermaid-compatible Markdown viewer.

-The algorithm works by systematically processing data according to a specific strategy.
+The algorithm works by > **Note**: Mermaid diagrams are rendered automatically on GitHub.
+For local viewing, use a Mermaid-compatible Markdown viewer.

 **KNN** = Remember the key steps: step 1, step 2, step 3